owen-totem-space/1.Markdown/01-Projects/Reprogram-Language-Lab.md

 ---
-title: Reprogram Computer Lab
+title: Reprogram-Language-Lab
 date: 2024-04-25
 building: 26YS
-room: Computer Lab
+room: Language-Lab
 tags:
   - project/future
-  - programming
 ---

 ## Description

 - Create new user interface in line with other rooms
 - Add projector drivers for XiO
-- Is a camera necessary?
+- Is this a DMPS?
+Does it need a DMPS?
+Can we use an RMC?

 ## Task List